Chorus Abilene

 Who We Are

-Chorus Abilene, Inc. (formerly known as The Classical Chorus of Abilene, Inc.) and its mission to promote choral music through performance and participation, began in 1990 with a 23 member adult chorus as the dream of Dr. Betty Karol Wilson.
-Since that time, they have added youth choirs and a pop style a cappella group, and now consist of singers, first grade through adult, in four different ensembles, from all over the Big Country.
-Between the youth and adult choirs, Chorus Abilene has toured internationally to Canada, England, Ireland, Scotland, France, Spain, Austria, the Czech Republic, Italy, Greece, and the Caribbean.
+Chorus Abilene, Inc. (formerly known as The Classical Chorus of Abilene, Inc.) began in 1990 with a 23 member adult chorus as the dream of Dr. Betty Karol Wilson.
+Since that time, they have added youth ensembles and a pop style a cappella group, and now consist of singers, first grade through senior citizens, from all over the Big Country.

 Our People